connerdekok/New_York_Weather/README.md

 ## Overview
-This project focuses on analyzing historical weather data for Albany, New York specifically looking at patterns in daily precipitation, snow depth, and snowfall.
+This project focuses on analyzing historical weather data for Albany, New York specifically looking at patterns in daily precipitation, snow depth, and snowfall to observe changes in weather patterns/trends.
 The data is processed to calculate monthly averages over several years and visualized to highlight trends, with particular attention from January and December.
 The project utilizes data cleaning, processing, and visualization techniques to present the findings.

 ### Repo Path and HTML
 Link to repository: https://github.com/connerdekok/New_York_Weather